How to Prevent Ransomware Attacks: Strategies for Staying Secure in 2024

 3. Or downloads from Untrusted Websites.

 Now that you have understood what ransomware is, you need to know how many types of ransomware are available in the market.
-Via the types of ransomware, you’ll be able to get a way to avoid them as much as possible in a safer way.
+Through these types of ransomware, you’ll be able to find a way to avoid them as much as possible in a safer way.
 Let’s get into it!

-• Encrypting ransomware: Via this ransomware, attackers encrypt the files on a PC, and after encryption, they ask for ransom payment for the decryption key.
+• Encrypting ransomware: This ransomware allows attackers to encrypt files on a PC and ask for ransom payment for the decryption key after encryption.

-• Locker ransomware: In a case where locker ransomware gets involved, the authorized user won’t be able to access their systems/ data until they settle the case in payment with the adversary.
+• Locker ransomware: In a case where locker ransomware gets involved, the authorized user won’t be able to access their systems or data until they settle the case in payment with the adversary.

 • Scareware: You might have noticed that sometimes when you want to download your desired content from an unsafe website, it shows a fake warning.
-Moreover, it gives security alerts to the user to scare them off, and the victim falls down to pay the ransom amount.
+Moreover, it gives security alerts to the user to scare them off if the victim fails to pay the ransom amount.

-• DDoS ransomware: In this ransomware attack, the adversary uses a DDoS attack to overload a system/ network with fake traffic, which slows down the performance of the system or network.
+• DDoS ransomware: In this ransomware attack, the adversary uses a DDoS attack to overload a system or network with fake traffic, which slows down the system or network’s performance.
 Ultimately, the victim has to pay a certain amount to get relief from that unusual traffic.

-• Doxware/ Leakware– It’s a kind of malware that threats the user to publicly upload their confidential data (If ransom doesn’t get paid).
+• Doxware/leakware: It’s a kind of malware that threatens the user to publicly upload their confidential data (if the ransom doesn’t get paid).
 This ransomware targets high-value data related to the victims, such as

 1. Corporate Documents,